Canadian Armed Forces: Primary Reserve

 Approximately 26,000 soldiers, sailors, and airmen, trained to the level of and interchangeable with their Regular Force counterparts, and posted to CAF operations or duties on a casual or ongoing basis, make up the Primary Reserve.
 This group is represented, though not commanded, at NDHQ by the chief of Reserves and Employer Support, who is usually a major-general or rear-admiral, and is divided into four components that are each operationally and administratively responsible to its corresponding environmental command in the Regular Force—the Naval Reserve (NAVRES), Land Force Reserve (LFR), and Air Reserve (AIRRES)—in addition to one force that does not fall under an environmental command, the Health Services Reserve under the Canadian Forces Health Services Group.

 Cadet Organizations Administration and Training Service

 The Cadet Organizations Administration and Training Service (COATS) consists of officers and non-commissioned members who conduct training, safety, supervision and administration of nearly 60,000 cadets aged 12 to 18 years in the Canadian Cadet Organization.
 The majority of members in COATS are officers of the Cadet Instructors Cadre (CIC) branch of the CAF.
 Members of the Reserve Force Sub-Component COATS who are not employed part-time (Class A) or full-time (Class B) may be held on the "Cadet Instructor Supplementary Staff List" (CISS List) in anticipation of employment in the same manner as other reservists are held as members of the Supplementary Reserve.

+Supplementary Reserve

+The Supplementary Reserve of the Canadian Armed Forces is a sub-component of the Reserve Force made up of former Regular Force or Reserve members who are not actively training or serving but can be called upon in times of need.
+Members do not parade or receive regular pay, but they remain on a list of trained personnel who may be reactivated to support operations, emergencies, or surges in manpower when required.